 Trying to stay as friends after a relationship has finished.
 Enjoy Richard Bloom's great guitar solo in the instrumental break!
 This one was on the KIAC Hitline for several months and is now climbing the charts - Thanks!

-This tune is an improvisation based on a traditional Kora tune featuring Moriba Kuyarteh on Kora and Chandra Moon on flute.
-It was recorded in February in Gambia.
+I thought you might be interested in this - It's an improvisation based on a traditional Kora tune featuring Moriba Kuyarteh on Kora and Chandra Moon on flute.
+It was recorded in February 2016 in Gambia.

 6/11/2016 12:21:23 PM